Faculty & staff awards

 2019

-The IAB Community Engagement Award was established by our International Advisory Board and is being funded by 6 of its current and past members.
+The IAB Community Engagement Award was established by our International Advisory Board and is being funded by several current and past members.
 The award recognizes faculty members who actively engage with the local business community in ways that are critical for the long-term success of the Gustavson School of Business.
-Each year, the IAB Community Engagement Award is given to a faculty member who demonstrates exceptional community engagement.
+The IAB Community Engagement Award is given to a faculty member who demonstrates exceptional community engagement.

 If you would like more information about supporting the IAB Community Engagement Award, or other areas of need at the Gustavson School of Business, please contact Amanda Taylor, Senior Development Officer at bizdev@uvic.ca.